 .
 Numerous species of aquatic true

-frogs, including the Southern Leopard Frog
+frogs, including the Coastal Plains Leopard Frog

 , splish-splash into the water as one walks along the shoreline of a pond.
 Finally, there are the burrowing spadefoots, such as the Hurter's Spadefoot

 , that emerge only during heavy rains to breed and feed in explosive fashion, and then disappear

 The group with the greatest diversity, but perhaps least appreciated, are the salamanders